danyul/ionical/README.md

 ## Command line usage:
 ```
 Usage: ionical [-h] [-v] [--V]
+               [-f CONFIG_DIRECTORY] [-d ICS_DIR]
                [-g] [-s] [-l [#_COMPARISONS]] [-c [CSV_FILE]]
                [-i NAME [NAME ...]]
                [-a DATE_OR_NUMBER] [-b DATE_OR_NUMBER]
                [-t TEXT [TEXT ...]]
-               [-f CONFIG_DIRECTORY] [-d ICS_DIR]
-Help/About:
-  -h, --help           Print help message, then exit.
-  -v, --verbose        Increase verbosity of feedback messages.
-  -V, --version        Print version, then exit.

-Primary Options:
+File Locations:
+  Specify expected locations for config files and calendar downloads.

+  -f CONFIG_DIRECTORY  Directory where config file ionical_config.toml located.
+                       This file will contain basic calendar information
+                       (names, URLs for .ics files, and timezones) and allows
+                       various additional configuration options.
+                       See README file for an example, or run 'ionical' to
+                       generate a sample config file which may then be edited.
+                       (default: current directory)

+  -d ICS_DIR           Directory for downloading/accessing .ics files.
+                       (default: current directory)

+Actions:
-  One or more primary options MUST be specified.
+  One or more action options MUST be specified.

   -g, --get_today      Download current .ics files and label them with today's
                        date.
 This will be done prior to other actions.